binary-banter/binary-banter.github.io/content/redstone-simulator.md

 before proceeding with additional functionality.
 However, due to the growing complexity of our contraption, it became increasingly difficult to identify the specific areas where delays were most likely to occur.
 To address this issue, we came up with the idea of using external software to simulate our CPU.
 This approach would enable us to analyze signal behavior and probe for potential bottlenecks more easily.
-And so, the idea for our Redstone Simulator was born.
+And so, the idea for our <emph>Redstone Simulator</emph> was born.

 In this blog, we will delve into the development and functionality of our Redstone Simulator, exploring the difficulties and curiosities we came across along the way.
 Stay tuned for an exciting journey into the world of Minecraft's digital